LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Discussion

-Continuing these experiments, LCEN was also tested against datasets generated by human activity, as opposed to physical phenomena.
-In a dataset used to predict the prices of houses (``Boston housing''), LCEN achieved strong performance, with a test RMSE only 6\% higher than that of an MLP, which had the best test-set performance.
-This exceptional result further highlights the potential of LCEN, especially in data-deficient scenarios.
-In the ``GEFCom 2014'' dynamic dataset, LCEN was able to surpass complex ANN architectures, predicting test-set power loads with a 13.1\% lower RMSE than that of the former state-of-the-art model (Table \ref{table_GEFCom_results}).
-Due to its high robustness, LCEN also could predict for longer time horizons without large increases in the prediction error.
+This work introduces LASSO-Clip-EN (LCEN), a nonlinear, interpretable feature selection and machine learning algorithm (Algorithm \ref{LCEN_algorithm}).
+LCEN was first validated using artificial data (Section \ref{Results_artificial_data}), which provide an initial assessment of the algorithm's performance under multiple, independently controllable conditions.
+LCEN was then tested with data from processes with known physical laws (Section \ref{Results_empirical}) and without known physical laws (Sections \ref{Results_empirical} and \ref{Appendix_results_unknown_eqn}).

-Overall, these experiments have demonstrated the applicability of LCEN to a multitude of scientific and nonscientific problems.
+Overall, these experiments have demonstrated the applicability of LCEN to a multitude of scientific and nonscientific problems, even those with significant nonlinearities and complexity.
+On the real data from processes with known physical laws, LCEN successfully selected only the correct features with very low coefficient errors for all datasets used in this work, effectively rediscovering physical laws solely from data (Table \ref{table_known_eqn_summary}).
 LCEN models were robust to defects in the real data, including noise, multicollinearity, or sample scarcity.
-LCEN models were typically as accurate as or more accurate than many alternative architectures, yet were also much sparser.
-The LCEN architecture is also trivial to interpret and displays exactly how each input is contributing to the final output.
+LCEN models were typically as accurate as or more accurate than many alternative methods Tables \ref{table_diesel_results}--\ref{table_GEFCom_results}), yet were also much sparser (Table \ref{table_diesel_results}).
+LCEN models are also easy to interpret, as they display exactly how each input contributes to the final output.
 This combination of accuracy and interpretability is essential for the deployment of machine-learning models in performance-critical scenarios, from aviation to medicine.
+Moreover, the additional interpretability can assist in data or model refinement efforts and can make the models robust to changes in data or adversarial input.
 LCEN is free, open-source, and easy to use, allowing even non-specialists in machine learning to benefit from and use it.
-Moreover, the additional interpretability can assist in data or model refinement efforts and can make the models robust to changes in data or adversarial input.
-The main limitations of LCEN are that it is not a universal function approximator, as it can model only the functions present in the expansion of dataset features, and that it sometimes is not as accurate as a dense deep learning method.
-If a GPU and enough time are available for model training, users in scenarios that focus on accuracy above anything else may prefer to use a deep learning architecture.
+Its main limitations are that (1) LCEN is not a universal function approximator, as it can model only the functions present in the expansion of dataset features, (2) its feature expansion algorithm is better suited to numerical data over image or text data, and (3) LCEN is not always as accurate as a dense deep learning method.
+If enough compute and time are available for model training, users in scenarios that focus on accuracy above anything else or with non-numerical data types may prefer to use a deep learning method.